gdalle/TrafficAssignment.jl/README.md

 ## Credits

-This package was originally written and maintained by [Changhyun Kwon](http://www.chkwon.net).
+This package was originally written and maintained by [Changhyun Kwon](http://www.chkwon.net) (see the [previous repository](https://github.com/chkwon/TrafficAssignment.jl)).
 It has been adapted and is now maintained by [Guillaume Dalle](https://gdalle.github.io/).